-Recertification Requirements
+Recertification requirements

-An Overview of Mandatory Recertification Requirements Minimum of formally recorded CPD hours per triennium 60 hours Minimum of formally recorded CPD hours in any one year 10 hours Evidence of a minimum amount of substantive CPD activities in each triennium 35 hours Declaration that a minimum number of clinical practice hours per triennium has been completed 880 hours Maintain detailed and verifiable records for all CPD activities for a period of four years (for any one triennium) Provide supporting evidential documents confirming engagement in CPD activities At least 10 supporting documents and 6 of those for substantive CPD activities Confirmation of a peer performance review within the previous 12-month period
+An overview of mandatory recertification requirements Minimum of formally recorded CPD hours per biennium 40 hours Minimum of formally recorded CPD hours in any one year 15 hours Evidence of a minimum amount of substantive CPD activities in each biennium 25 hours Declaration that a minimum number of clinical practice hours per biennium has been completed 600 hours Maintain detailed and verifiable records for all CPD activities for a period of four years (for any one triennium) Provide supporting evidential documents confirming engagement in CPD activities At least six supporting documents and four of those for substantive CPD activities Confirmation of a peer performance review within the previous 12-month period.

-CPD is Mandatory
+CPD is mandatory

-CPD must be undertaken by all registered medical imaging and radiation therapy practitioners who are practising in New Zealand.
+CPD must be undertaken by all registered medical imaging and radiation therapy practitioners who hold or have held an APC during the audit period.